apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dub Nation bestows splashy nickname on new Steph-Buddy backcourt**
+**Evacuation orders issued for latest California wildfire amid scorching heat wave**

-You can read more about it [here](https://www.nbcsportsbayarea.com/nba/golden-state-warriors/steph-curry-buddy-hield/1752483/).
+You can read more about it [here](https://abcnews.go.com/US/california-wildfires-french-fire-mariposa-county/story?id=111696775).

 ## Requirements
 - Python 3.8